 However, on analysing the awareness among the respondents it was found to be quite low.
-Only 17 percent of the respondents were aware of the SPPP portal and only 4 to 7 percent people were cognizant of the web address of SPPP and the kind of information displayed on the same respectively.
+Only 17 percent of the respondents were aware of the SPPP portal and only 4 to 7 percent people were cognizant of the web address of SPPP and the kind of information displayed on the same.

-Nodal Department, SPFC and Place of Registering Complaints

-As per the RTPP Act, 2012 it is mandatory to set a State Procurement Facilitation Cell (SPFC) to monitor the day-to-day implementation of the Act, capacity building of the procuring officials and procuring entities and make its implementation and execution smooth and effective in the State.
+Awareness on Nodal Department, SPFC and Place of Registering Complaints monitor the day-to-day implementation of the Act, capacity building of the procuring officials and procuring entities and make its implementation and execution smooth and effective in the State.